Denis Kudla: 2008–2011: ATP debut

-2012–2013: Grand Slam tournament debut
+2012–2013: Grand Slam debut

 In 2012, Kudla qualified for the main draw of a Grand Slam for the first time at the Australian Open.
 He lost in the first round to Tommy Haas.
 He qualified for the 2012 SAP Open in San Jose, California and beat Jack Sock in the first round.
 In March 2012, Denis Kudla lost to Roger Federer in the second round of Indian Wells Masters tournament.

 In 2013 at the Australian Open he lost in the first round of qualifying to Julian Reister.
 Then at the French Open he qualified for the main draw before losing to Jan Hájek.
-At Wimbledon he again qualified for the main draw and won his first grand slam match against James Duckworth.
+At Wimbledon he again qualified for the main draw and won his first Grand Slam match against James Duckworth.
 He could not repeat the victory, losing to Ivan Dodig while plagued with a back injury throughout the three sets.
-At the 2013 US Open, he beat Jiří Veselý in four set before losing to Tomáš Berdych.
+At the 2013 US Open, he beat Jiří Veselý in four sets before losing to Tomáš Berdych.

 2014–2015: Wimbledon fourth round

 After a lackluster start to the 2014 season, he was able to qualify and win his first match at Wimbledon against Marsel İlhan, before falling to Kei Nishikori.
 The following week, he returned to the US and won the 2014 Winnetka Challenger.
 He had a bout with mononucleosis, however, that caused him to miss most of the fall schedule.

-He returned to form in the 2015 grass-court season, making the finals of Subiton Challenger, before avenging his finals loss the following week to defeat Matthew Ebden and win the first edition of the 2015 Aegon Ilkley Trophy Challenger.
+He returned to form in the 2015 grass-court season, making the finals of the 2015 Aegon Surbiton Trophy Challenger, before avenging his finals loss the following week to defeat Matthew Ebden and win the first edition of the 2015 Aegon Ilkley Trophy Challenger.
 Based on this success, he was rewarded with a wildcard into the main draw of Wimbledon.
 He began the tournament by defeating 28th seed Pablo Cuevas despite losing the first two sets.
 In the following rounds, he defeated Alexander Zverev in four sets and Santiago Giraldo in five sets.
 Kudla was narrowly beaten in the fourth round by US Open champion Marin Čilić.